Talent management & RISE agency

 support package

-Targeting international equal partnership for development with evidence based impact
+International equal partnership for development with

 Agency is here defined as the capacity of individuals to have the power and resources to fulfil their potential in a given environment.